GCOM7140/group-project/README.md

 your criteria well, so that the scores you assign to the alternatives in your value model will seem logical.
-In other words, try to increase the chances that separate people (namely, your group, peers, me, Mike, and Sarah) will more or less agree on the scores you assign to given alternative-criteria pairs and, thus, the logic underlying your strategic recommendation by explaining your alternatives clearly and defining your criteria cogently.
+In other words, try to increase the chances that separate people (namely, your group, peers, me, Mike, and Sarah) will more or less agree on the scores you assign to given alternative-criterion pairs and, thus, the logic underlying your strategic recommendation by explaining your alternatives clearly and defining your criteria cogently.

-The datasets we will cover in class to help you ground your decision making with [data-informed insights][Parker 2017/06/06] include:
+The datasets we will cover in class to help you support your decision making with [data-informed insights][Parker 2017/06/06] include:

 * The [juicelaundry][] R data package, which has point-of-sale transaction details for all of TJL's locations from October 11, 2016 to December 31, 2018.
-* [Google Trends][] data, which captures relative search interest for topics relevant to TJL's business.
+* [Google Trends][] data, which can capture relative search interest and emerging trends for topics relevant to TJL's business.

-While analyzing and communicating insights about these and other datasets, the key is to describe the [provenance][Polich and Whitenack 2017] of your data and define the variables you are analyzing to make decisions [clearly, completely, and credibly][Zhang and Shaw 2012].
+While analyzing and communicating insights about these and other datasets, the key is to describe the [provenance][Polich and Whitenack 2017] of your data parsimoniously and to define the variables you are analyzing to make decisions [clearly, completely, and credibly][Zhang and Shaw 2012].

 #### Action Plan
 Having made your decision, your final objective is to develop an action plan covering all relevant elements of the marketing mix in detail (i.e., product, price, promotion, and place).
-Clients need to understand what has to be done (i.e., by who, when, what, where, why, and how?) before they can accept your claims and implement your recommendations.
+Clients need to understand what has to be done (i.e., by who, when, what, where, why, and how?) before they can accept your claims and even begin to consider implementing your recommendations.
 In order to set expectations, strive to establish goals related to consumers' attitudes, emotions, and/or actions as well as to TJL's triple bottom line (i.e., profits, people, and the planet) in [specific, measurable, achievable, relevant, and time-bound][Miller 2018] ways.

 ## Deliverables
 There are three key deliverables for the group project:

-1. A proposal of no more than 25 pages.
+1. A proposal of no more than 25 pages, using the stylistic requirements outlined in the _Journal of Marketing Research_ Style Guide for formatting purposes (see [here][jmr 1] and [here][jmr 2] for details).
 I will use the [proposal guidelines](#proposal-guidelines) below to assess your proposal and give you developmental feedback.
 Submit your proposal via GitHub no later than March 28 at 11:59 pm.

-2. A report of no more than 50 pages.
+2. A report of no more than 50 pages, using the stylistic requirements outlined in the _Journal of Marketing Research_ Style Guide for formatting purposes (see [here][jmr 1] and [here][jmr 2] for details).
 I will use the [report guidelines](#report-guidelines) below to assess your report and give you developmental feedback.
 Submit your report via GitHub no later than April 25 at 12:30 pm.